 Presentations by industry leaders, information sessions and networking events to provide creative professionals with knowledge, skills and contacts necessary for a successful practice.

 Creativity and collaboration are at the heart of innovation.
-The UniSA Business School has partnered with Guildhouse to present works by contemporary South Australian artists to encourage reflection and inspire new ideas.
+UniSA Business has partnered with Guildhouse to present works by contemporary South Australian artists to encourage reflection and inspire new ideas.

 Book in an appointment for our Monthly Advice Bank where you can get advice from Guildhouse’s experienced arts professionals and discuss a range of topics affecting your arts practice.